Gokyo lake Trek with Renjo la pass

 • Nepal entry visa fee.

-• Items of a personal nature include alcoholic drinks, cold drinks, and laundry.
+• Items of a personal nature such as alcoholic drinks, cold drinks, and laundry.

 • Personal trekking Equipment.